emmanouilidisk/Computer_Vision_DUTh/README.md

 # Computer_Vision_DUTh
-Coursework from 7th Semester course in Computer Vision in ECE DUTh.
+Assignments from 7th Semester course in Computer Vision in ECE DUTh.